Top 5 Advantages of Using a Standing Desk

 We spend a third of our hours in a day working.
-Add in travel time and we end up spending a lot of our waking hours sitting down.
-Many studies have shown that prolonged sitting time is a health risk and can lead to a number of damaging health conditions, particularly in workers with sedentary jobs.
+If you include travel time then we spend a large portion of our waking hours sitting down.
+Many studies have shown that prolonged sitting time is a health risk and can lead to a number of damaging conditions, particularly in workers with sedentary jobs.

-So, as an office worker, how do we negate the damages of sitting at our desk all day?
+So, as an office worker, how do you negate the damages of sitting at your desk all day?

 2. Increases energy level and reduces stress, resulting in higher productivity and concentration

 Standing gives you an energy boost, kind of like a caffeine hit, only without the crash.
-A Sydney Study performed in 2013 called ‘Thinking on your Feet’ had participants report they felt more energised than those using traditional sitting desks.
+Participants in a 2013 study in Sydney called ‘Thinking On Your Feet‘ reported they felt more energised than those using traditional sitting desks.
 This in turn can also reduce stress as standing gives you the opportunity to stretch your muscles and get rid of some of that fatigue and frustration that might be holding you down.

-Standing also pumps blood around your body and brain, which therefore increases your brain function.
-This means that our concentration, creativity and productivity are improved as we feel physically and mentally better.
+Standing also pumps blood around your body and brain, increasing overall brain function.
+This means that your concentration, creativity and productivity are improved as well as overall physical and mental well-being.

-Prolonged sitting time, particularly when in a sedentary state, has been associated with many preventative and often chronic health conditions, including:
+Prolonged sitting time, particularly when in a sedentary state, has been associated with many serious health conditions, including:

 - Cardiovascular disease